matt-lewton9/Portfolio-Website/README.md

 # mattLewton.me
 Portfolio website mattLewton.me
-Currenty in development, I am writing all the HTML and doing the CSS myself.
+Currenty in development.
+This website was built with Jeckyll and styled myself, no CSS libraries!